 - GRB carries “Delegated Lender” status with the SBA.
 This is the highest level of authority granted to process and close SBA loans.

 - We are an experienced SBA lender.
-According to the Rochester Business Journal, Genesee Regional Bank is the #1 SBA Lender in the Rochester area for 2021.
-The bank closed 37 SBA loans totaling more than $20 million.
+Genesee Regional Bank is a top SBA Lender in the Rochester area.
+Inb 2021, the bank closed 37 SBA loans totaling more than $20 million.
 We are proud to note that those small business loans supported 891 jobs in our community.